chevron_right

 4. Rendering Delays: Extended time taken by the browser to visually render the next paint after a user interaction.

 These symptoms can lead to a decrease in overall user satisfaction and site performance.
-You can also check your INP score in your Leap dashboard.

 Troubleshooting